Mariac7185/github-tutorial/README.md

 ####Making Chnages
 * Now you are wondering how to update your files
- * The fastest way to do so is by
+ * The fastest way to do so is by ``` $ git add  file1 files 2 file3```

+  _Note: Make sure to do `git status` so that you cna get a brief summary of what you haven't added to you Repository

+  Your able to commit now!
+  Do `git commit -m "message" ` in order to help you in the future see your changes that you have made.